sindresorhus/gulp-chmod/readme.md

 Type: `number` `Object`

-Can either be a [chmod](http://ss64.com/bash/chmod.html) mode number or an object with the individual permissions specified.
+Can either be a [chmod](http://ss64.com/bash/chmod.html) octal number or an object with the individual permissions specified.

 Values depends on the current file, but these are the possible keys: